rb-rl/DDQN/Report.md

 `Q'(s,a) <- (1 - τ) * Q'(s,a) + τ * Q(s,a)`

-with the soft update rate `tau`.
+with the soft update rate `τ`.
 Note that this update is not performed every frame but only every `frames per update` frame.

 ### Network topology